mmauthoor/tic-tac-tigerking/README.md

 - When a win/tie state is achieved, the page content would ideally not be clickable and would grey-out so only the win/tie pop-up message is clickable.
 - Responsiveness needs to be improved so it can be played on all screen/device sizes - further media queries to come.
+- Ideally the board would be expandable beyond 3x3.
+Currently the JavaScript can handle this for row and column wins, but not for recognising diagonal wins as the diagonal cell coordinates are hard-coded.
 - Further refactoring to clean up the CSS.

 ## Trimmings to add in the future